Dejman636363/siem-attack-detection-lab/README.md

 - Integration of TheHive + Cortex (SOAR)
 - Connecting MISP for automated IoC ingestion
 - Exposing a Cowrie honeypot to the Internet
-- Adding vulnerable hosts for penetration testing
+- Adding vulnerable hosts for exploits testing
 - Introducing a DMZ network zone
 - Running Suricata in inline IPS mode to block malicious traffic
 - Creating and testing custom Sigma rules